Spatiotemporal Maps for Dynamic MRI Reconstruction: Computing Spatiotemporal Maps

 \subsection{Step 3: Construction of spatiotemporal maps}

 The last step is to construct the spatiotemporal maps using \eref{e,stm_def} by calculating a basis for the nullspace of \Gx for each $\x \in \Gam$.
 A natural approach would be to use an SVD for each matrix $\G(\x)$, which would be computationally expensive.
 When the nullspace dimension of \Gx is equal to one -- which is usually the case found in subspace-based sensitivity map estimation -- PISCO provides a method based on power iteration to compute the nullspace vectors for all the spatial locations simultaneously \cite[Sec.~IV.E]{lobos2023new}.
 For dynamic imaging, we expect to need $L(\x) > 1$, \ie, STMs require nullspace bases with more than one vector.
-Thus, here we used the orthogonal iteration \cite[p.~454]{golub2013} instead of the power iteration.
+Thus, here we used the orthogonal iteration \cite[p.~454]{golub2013}\cite{uecker2014} instead of the power iteration.
 This approach computes nullspace bases for all spatial locations simultaneously for a general number of basis vectors (\ie, the number of components $L$).

 The aforementioned steps and computational techniques enable efficient STM computation in many cases.
 However, computational efficiency can be substantially improved by assuming that STMs are spatially smooth.
 Under this assumption, we can compute spatiotemporal maps on a grid with coarser resolution than the original and then interpolate to the desired resolution.
 PISCO also provides an FFT-based method for this procedure that we directly use to compute STMs; see \cite[Sec.~IV.D]{lobos2023new} for details.
+Nevertheless, the degree of interpolation should be properly selected, as smoothness of STMs can be reduced when choosing a large value for $R$, as previously discussed.